 Get ready for a flashback to middle school math class.

 First and foremost, Pi Day is a celebration of the mathematical constant, π (pi), or 3.14159265359.
-As you can see, the date is literally the first three major numbers, when you write March 14 in a numerical format, like 3/14.
+As you can see, the date is literally the first three digits, when you write March 14 in a numerical format, like 3/14.
 That's right: Pi Day is about math, but thankfully, someone made it fun with pies.
 Best of all, a lot of people tend to celebrate the occasion with pizza, too, which arguably makes Pi Day better than National Pie Day.

-Perhaps the greatest way to observe Pi Day is to bake -- then eat -- a pie with the pi sign baked into the upper layer of crust or lattice.
+Perhaps the greatest way to observe Pi Day is to bake—then eat—a pie with the pi sign baked into the upper layer of crust or lattice.
 You can also create the pi sign with pepperoni on top of a pizza.
 Or since Pi Day only happens once a year, you can go wild and make both.